ferdinandvanwyk/gs2_correlation/doc/source/simulation.rst

        Path to run folder.
    cdf_file : str, None
        Path (relative or absolute) and name of input NetCDF file.
 If None, the directory is searched for a file ending in '.cdf' and the name is appended to the run_folder path. g_file : str, None
        Path to the '.g' file.
-If None, run_folder will be searched and the first returned file will be used. in_file : str, None
+If None, run_folder will be searched and the first returned file will be used. geometry : array_like
-       Path to '.in' file.
-   geometry : array_like
        Array containing entire '.g' file. input_file : dict